api3dao/old-api3-docs/docs/next/reference/specifications/depr-config-json.md

 An object containing the following configuration parameters:

-- `providerIdShort` - The label used to identify this specific provider among the cloud deployments.
+- `airnodeIdShort` - The label used to identify this specific Airnode among the cloud deployments.
-The deployer uses the first 7 characters of the full `providerId` by default.
+The deployer uses the first 7 characters of the full `airnodeId` by default.
-For example, if the `providerId` is `0x9e5a89de5a7e780b9eb5a61425a3a656f0c891ac4c56c07037d257724af490c9`, `providerIdShort` would be `9e5a89d`.
+For example, if the `airnodeId` is `0x9e5a89de5a7e780b9eb5a61425a3a656f0c891ac4c56c07037d257724af490c9`, `airnodeIdShort` would be `9e5a89d`.
 **This field must not exist for the first deployment, and must exist for redeployments.**

 - `nodeVersion` - The node version this `config.json` is supposed to be used with.